 Roots music, tinged with gospel, country and blues is accompanied by guitar, cello, Hawaiian king, accordion, mandolin, cajon, and whatever new sounds have recently tickled their fancy.
 With soulful harmonies and sensitive arrangements, The Brights offer original songs in an easy-going, timeless style, equally at home in kitchen party or concert hall.

-Still to come, another return to the East Coast, a unique collaboration with classical ensemble the Cellar Singers (writing and performing roots songs to mirror Bach Cantatas), the Blue Skies Festival, and more of their favourites – house concerts!
+More recently, The Brights participated in a unique collaboration with classical ensemble the Cellar Singers (writing and performing roots songs to mirror Bach Cantatas and other choral works), and made their debut at the Blue Skies Festival.
+They've also been enjoying and looking forward to more of their favourites – house concerts!